billkarsh/SpikeGLX/Markdown/UserManual.md

 Rule 2: **Every binary (.bin) file has a matching (.meta) file**.

->To capture final checksum and size, the metadata are written when the binary file is closed.
+>To capture final checksum and size, the metadata are overwritten when the binary file is closed.

 ### Trigger Modes